geudde/attic-chest/pages/02.season-1/04.meeting-04/05.ghost/docs.md

 Imagination’s ample pinion
 &emsp;Swift bore her from her rainbow sky;
 And with her, from their dark dominion,
-&emsp;She brought pale Fear’s fantastic fry.
+&emsp;She brought pale fear’s fantastic fry.

 Man, woman, child, were dumb with dread,
 &emsp;Whilst horror changed each *object’s* hue,
 ’Till each slunk trembling up to bed
 &emsp;Scar’d by the lights that burnt so blue!

-The Ghost was laid — ’twas silent all
+The ghost was laid — ’twas silent all
-&emsp;Though not a soul could get a Doze;
+&emsp;Though not a soul could get a doze;
 Nor groans were heard; nor thund’ring wall,
 &emsp;Nor bell, — ’till all the folks arose.